russelltg/wl-screenrec/README.md

   -f, --filename <FILENAME>
           filename to write to. container type is detected from extension [default: screenrecord.mp4] -g, --geometry <GEOMETRY>
           geometry to capture, format x,y WxH.
-Compatiable with the output of `slurp`.
+Compatible with the output of `slurp`.
 Mutually exclusive with --output -o, --output <OUTPUT>
           Which output to record to.
 Mutually exclusive with --geometry.
 Defaults to your only display if you only have one [default: ]
   -v, --verbose...